lockepatton/sonipy/README.md

 ## TransientZoo Motivation

 This  code  was  developed  as  part  of  TransientZoo,  a  citizen  science  program  that  will  allow  participants,  including  blind and visually impaired individuals, to classify supernova lightcurves using sound.
 In astronomy, lightcurves depict variations in brightness of a specific astrophysical object as a function of time.
 For more, see [this summary](https://twitter.com/Astro_Locke/status/1083510515857408000) twitter thread and poster from the 235th American Astronomical Meeting.

+## Special Thanks

+Thank you to Prof. Allen Downey for permission to host his thinkDSP code in this repository for easier distribution.
+This work wouldn't be possible without it.
+For more details about his book *Think DSP: Digital Signal Processing in Python*, see his textbook repository at https://github.com/AllenDowney/ThinkDSP.

 ## Attribution